alexlarcheveque-zz/React-Node-Express-MySQL-RESTCalculations/README.md

 Click here to install: [MySQL Community Server](https://dev.mysql.com/downloads/mysql/), [MySQL Workbench](https://www.mysql.com/products/workbench/)

+## Connection - MySQL Setup

+To ensure that the connection between MySQL and Express works, we need to edit the index.js file

+You need to make sure that your host, user, password, and database configurations are updated to your system's setup... or you can create the exact same MySQL environment as mine.

 ## Installation - Node.js Server and React Development Environment

 Clone the Github repo using.